 - Best Apple Watch complications for tracking calories or macros

-- 8 best free macro tracking apps of 2022
+- 8 best free macro tracking apps this year

 - Looking for a cheaper diet app than WW or Noom?
 Try Healthi (formerly iTrackBites)

 - The best free fitness apps for women with iPhones

 - These Intermittent Fasting apps aim to keep you healthy this year

 The short answer is yes.
 Lumen helped me better understand my body and gain more control over my metabolism.
 But there are some trade-offs for people like me who follow a plant-based diet.

 Whenever I hear a product say it focuses on burning fat instead of carbs, it usually means you need to eat a diet rich in meat and other animal foods like dairy, eggs, etc.

 But as a long-time vegan (7 years) and vegetarian (since I was 10 years old), there is no way that I would switch to eating meat and other animal products to hack my metabolism or anything else!